 If you find yourself the subject of a dare – the best advice is either to ignore it totally, to break the chain.
 Which may lead to some negative comments from “friends” but will also show strong character and gain respect from others.
 Secondly, record a silly Neknomination in return – for example dipping a biscuit into tea, or wearing your socks inside out.
 Posting a video like this could defuse any pressure from completing this craze, but do remember – anything you post online is unlikely to ever be removed and could always be visible when people search for you or your CV.

-Watch more on Neknomination Here.
+Watch more on Neknomination Definition

-As a global movement against bullying and negative peer pressure, we encourage family members to have a conversation running with their teens and young people about the dangers of drinking mass amounts of alcohol and doing extreme stunts that may endanger their lives.
+As a global movement against bullying and negative peer pressure, we encourage family members to have a conversation running with their teens and young people about the dangers of alcohol and drinking mass amounts of alcohol and doing extreme stunts that may endanger their lives.